zentrum-lexikographie/dwdsmor/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/dwdsmor)
 ![GitHub License](https://img.shields.io/github/license/zentrum-lexikographie/dwdsmor)

-DWDSmor implements the **lemmatisation and morphological analysis** of word forms as well as the **generation of paradigms of lexical words** in **written German**.
-Finite state transducers (automata) map word forms to specifications of corresponding lexical words and tagging which represents morphological properties.
+DWDSmor implements the **lemmatisation** and **morphosyntactic analysis** of word forms as well as the **generation of paradigms** of lexical words in **written German**.
+DWDSmor’s finite state transducers (the DWDSmor automata) map word forms to specifications of corresponding lexical words and morphosyntactic categories.
 By traversing such transducers

 1. a given word form can be analysed and lemmatised, or
-2. a lexical word together with a set of morphological tagging will generate corresponding inflected word forms.
+2. a lexical word together with a set of morphosyntactic tags will generate corresponding inflected word forms.

 The DWDSmor automata are compiled and traversed via